tedle/uitabot/README.md

 ```
 Edit the new `config.json` file and fill in all the variables as needed.
 Documentation for every option can be found in [CONFIG.md](CONFIG.md).

+Finally, make sure the client URL that is being used is whitelisted in the Discord API OAuth settings for redirects.
 ### Building
 #### Backend
 ```sh